 Description & Biology

 Slugs are legless, boneless creatures.
-They are similar to snails, but have a raised mantle on the back instead of the familiar shell.
+They are similar to snails, but have a raised mantle on the back instead of a shell.
 Slugs overwinter mostly as eggs, but adult slugs can survive Maine winters, if they hide in areas protected from freezing.